jmhika/innovation-days-web/README.md

 A company in the 21st century, with ever more rapidly changing markets, cannot survive without innovation.
-Innovation needs to become a part of our culture and thinking - and we need a space where we can unleash our ideas, without the stress and limits of daily work life.
+Innovation needs to become a part of our culture and thinking - and we need a space where we can unleash our ideas, without the stress and limits of daily work life (Michal: kan vi kutte ut dette avsnittet fram til før 3 goals?).
 Innovation Days have three goals:

 1. Let people from across the organization work together
-2. Make innovation a part of our culture
+2. Make innovation a part of our culture (Michal: Do we need this when we have bulletpoint 3?)
 3. Tap into the vast resource of innovation that our employees are and let them work on their latent ideas for new products, services, and improvements
+4. Prototype and validate ideas fast and cheap (Michal: I discussed this with Wasim and Jon Christian)

 ## When & Where